 - Hybrid app development

-A hybrid app is created once and then adapted to every platform.
-The expenses are not as big but the product is also far from top performance.
-Hybrid is perfect for MVP development since it enables you to release the app fast and test the concept without significant expenses.
+You can build a hybrid app once and then adapt it to every platform.
+The cost of a hybrid app for multiple platforms isn't as high as the cost of native apps, but a hybrid product also won't offer top performance.
+The hybrid approach is perfect for developing an MVP since it enables you to release your app to a wide audience fast and test your concept without a significant investment.

 - Web application development